nitya308/nuggets-game/README.md

 Each player is randomly dropped into a room when joining the game.
 Players move about, collecting nuggets when they move onto a pile.
 When all gold nuggets are collected, the game ends and a summary is printed.
+Our map file is located in the `maps` folder, named `add-drop.txt`.

 ### Assumptions/Deviations
 We assume the provided map files are valid.
 No deviations from the provided specs were made.